Pingree Farms is a place where possibilities are being created.

 The vision for Pingree Farms Foundation is to expand to become the center of youth agriculture education while providing healthy food options.
-Urban agricultural is not going to save Detroit, but the people that are stimulated by it and educated from it will.

 In 2010, a run down neighborhood in Detroit began showing signs of new life, but not the kind you might think.
 Rather than houses being refurbished or businesses moving in, the activity was of a different sort.
 Jim and Shelly Green, owners of Milton Manufacturing, had wondered if the mostly abandoned, dilapidated neighborhood around their factory could be put to better use so they began tearing down the burnt-out houses and replacing them with rows and rows of crops.
 Tomatoes, squash, corn, cucumbers, eggplant… thousands of seedlings went into the ground with the help of a handful of volunteers.
 In the fall, people from the neighborhood were invited to come help themselves to the fresh produce and enjoy the beauty of this urban farm.